san-sei/documents/content/en/docs/individuals/indiv_panel.md

 <hr class="hr-line">

-When you log in to your IDmelon panel, you can see your username on the top right of the panel alongside a blue box and a small arrow pointing down.
+When you log in to your {{< params "IDmelon Panel" >}}, you can see your username on the top right of the panel alongside a blue box and a small arrow pointing down.
 If you click on the box or arrow or your username, a Dropdown menu will be opened with 3 options.
 The first option is **Security**, the second is **Profile Info**, and the third is **Logout**.

 ### Security